jlmcgraw/aviationMap/README.md

 ============

 Aviation maps for QGIS version 2.2+ created using freely available data from FAA.

-Everything I can find freely online is in here (METARS, SIGMETS, Airspace, Weather Radar etc) Georeferencing data for DTPP cycle 1412 is also included
+Everything I can find freely online is in here (METARS, SIGMETS, Controlled and Special Use Airspace, Weather Radar etc)

 To get started
 ==============
-Extract the *.sqlite database files to the /databases directory

-Extract "byAirportWorldFile-1412.tar.xz" to "byAirportWorldFile-1412"
-    If you want to see more georeferenced instrument plates and airport diagrams you'll need to convert the corresponding DTPP .PDFs to 300dpi .PNGs and place in the appropriate airport directory
+execute "freshenLocalData.sh" to download the databases, shapes etc from Dropbox and extract locally

+open "Aviation map.qgs" with QGIS (http://qgis.org/)

 Screenshots
 ===========
 ![BOS](https://raw.github.com/jlmcgraw/aviationMap/master/screenshots/BOS.png)